 About the Journal

-The Asian Journal of Latin American Studies (AJLAS, previously the Korean Journal of Latin American Studies) is an academic journal for discussion and debate on the subjects of Latin American affairs and comparative perspectives between Asian and Latin American societies.
-The AJLAS is published by the Latin American Studies Association of Korea (LASAK) four times per year in March, June, September, and December.
+The Asian Journal of Latin American Studies (AJLAS, previously the Korean Journal of Latin American Studies) is an academic journal for discussion and debate of Latin American affairs and comparative analysis of Asian and Latin American societies.
+AJLAS is a triannual journal published by the Latin American Studies Association of Korea (LASAK) quarterly in April, August, and December.

-The purpose of the AJLAS is to stimulate and disseminate research and scholarship regarding Latin American studies; the broad scope of AJLAS covers areas in the humanities and social sciences, including: economics, political science, international relations, philosophy, history, sociology, geography, anthropology, and literature.
+The purpose of AJLAS is to stimulate and disseminate scholarly research in the broad scope of Latin American studies in the humanities and social sciences: economics, political science, international relations, philosophy, history, sociology, geography, anthropology, and literature.
 Articles with an interdisciplinary approach are especially welcome.

 Call for Papers

-AJLAS invites submissions of well-researched papers in the areas of the humanities and social sciences for the forthcoming journal, Volume 17, Number 2.
+AJLAS invites submissions of well-researched papers in the areas of the humanities and social sciences for the forthcoming journal.
 Please visit the Submissions area of the AJLAS website for details.

 The Latin American Studies Association of Korea (LASAK) was founded in 1986 as an academic society for Latin American studies in South Korea.
 LASAK aims to disseminate scholarly agendas on Latin America through biannual conferences and regular publication of journals (AJLAS) and newsletters.
-LASAK encourages study seminars and promotes the exchange of ideas among scholars who engae in Latin American studies in different institutions.
-The members of LASAK include scholars affiliated with universities and researchers working at governmental or private research institutes who teach and conduct research on various subjects, including: social sciences, language and literature, and cultural studies of Latin America.
+LASAK encourages study seminars and promotes the exchange of ideas among scholars in different institutions who engage in Latin American studies.
+The members of LASAK include scholars affiliated with universities, as well as those who work at governmental or private research institutes while teaching and conducting research on various subjects, including social sciences, language, literature, and cultural studies of Latin America.